Quantum Computing in Wireless Communications and Networking: A Tutorial-cum-Survey: QC in Communications

-Though one-hop cooperative relay between the BS and multiple users, such as UE 1 communicated with BS via relay-UE 2 in Fig. \ref{figure-cell-communications}, was considered \cite{done-third-zhongrunhu-1-ok}, it was still within the area of a single-cell system.
-The relay link was introduced between the source node and destination node to reduce channel interference.
-Thus, there were two different links: the BS to relay nodes, and relay nodes to users.
-The strategies of power allocation for multiple relays and users significantly influenced the interference among nodes in the local communication area.
-The situation became worse when a full-duplex operation of channels from the perspective of MIMO was considered.
-Besides, another QoS metric, secrecy rates of end-users, was considered to represent the overhearing from eavesdroppers near end-users.
-The problem formulation was proved to be non-convex and solved by QPSO.
+Though one-hop cooperative relay between the BS and multiple users, such as UE 1 communicated with BS via relay-UE 2 in Fig. \ref{figure-cell-communications}, is considered \cite{done-third-zhongrunhu-1-ok}, it is still within the area of a single-cell system.
+The relay link is introduced between the source node and destination node to reduce channel interference.
+Thus, there are two different links: the BS to relay nodes, and relay nodes to users.
+The strategies of power allocation for multiple relays and users significantly influence the interference among nodes in the local communication area.
+The situation becomes worse when a full-duplex operation of channels from the perspective of multiple input multiple output antennas (MIMO) is considered.
+Besides, another QoS metric, secrecy rates of end-users, is considered to represent the overhearing from eavesdroppers near end-users.
+The problem formulation is proved to be non-convex and solved by QPSO.

 \textbf{QC in an overlay system}: